robenkleene/development-references/iterm/iterm-settings.md

 # iTerm

+## Profiles

+- Set `Colors > Minimum Contrast: 30` to make text always legible (e.g., white text on yellow)

 ## Settings

 - Turn on `Edit > Selection Respects Soft Boundaries` this is necessary to get iTerm to work well with tmux panes
 - The setting to open a new window if none are open is under `Preferences > Advanced` and is called `Open a new window when you click the dock icon and now windows are already open, and also on app launch when no other windows are open?`

 ### Mouse